 From tense period dramas involving Black queer women to heartwarming coming-of-age tales that explore what it's like to grow up Black and gay in the UK, these books will have you laughing and weeping – and their stories will stay with you long after you've finished reading.

-Below are nine fiction and non-fiction books for, by, and about Black LGBTQ+ people that you should get stuck into this LGBT History Month.
+Below are fiction and non-fiction books for, by, and about Black LGBTQ+ people that you should get stuck into this LGBT History Month.